bongiozzo/musica_mustdie/output/band_trauma.md

 # Trauma

+Death from Poland

-Дискография
+## Дискография

-"Comedy Is Over" 1996, Death Metal
+### "Comedy Is Over" 1996, Death Metal

+1. Intro
+2. Incertitude
+3. Relief
+4. This Can't Be True
+5. Perfection
+6. Comedy Is Over
+7. Naked Truth
+8. Outro

-"Daimonion" 1998, Death Metal
+### "Daimonion" 1998, Death Metal

+1. Part I: Daimonion: Intro (Suicide)
+2. Dust (Kill Me)
+3. Contradictions
+4. Possessed
+5. Name
+6. Outro
+7. Part II: Invisible Reality: Intro
+8. The Dawn/No Way Out
+9. Hidden Instincts
+10. Human Race
+11. No Hope
+12. Escape Into the Shadow

-"Suffocated in Slumber" 2000, Death Metal
+### "Suffocated in Slumber" 2000, Death Metal

+1. A Gruesome Display
+2. Unable To React
+3. Suffocated In Slumber
+4. A Deep Scar
+5. Swallow The Murder
+6. Words Of Hate
+7. Tools Of Mutual Harm
+8. Dust (Kill Me)
+9. ...Bloodshot Eyes

-"Imperfect Like a God" 2003, Death Metal "DetermiNation" 2005, Death Metal
+### "Imperfect Like a God" 2003, Death Metal

+1. Blade Under Your Throat
+2. The Hidden Seed
+3. The Madness Here
+4. Beyond The Perception
+5. Imperfect Like A God
+6. Make Me Blind
+7. Spiritual Disorder
+8. Perplexity Of Truths
+9. Outrage To Fools

+### "DetermiNation" 2005, Death Metal

+1. The Elegy For Doom
+2. The Solitude Remains
+3. Wings Of Frustration
+4. An Act Of Providence
+5. The Loneliest
+6. As Never Before
+7. Frozen God
+8. Determination

-"Neurotic Mass" 2007, Death Metal
+### "Neurotic Mass" 2007, Death Metal

+1. Intro Monument
+2. Greed
+3. Altar of Vanity
+4. The Eternal Quest
+5. Unexpected Lie
+6. Neurotic Mass
+7. Immolated
+8. Edge of Vegetation
+9. Dead Macrocosm

-"Archetype of Chaos" 2010, Death Metal
+### "Archetype of Chaos" 2010, Death Metal

+1. Intro (White Architect)
+2. Cortex Deformation
+3. A Dying World
+4. War Machine
+5. The Slime
+6. The Truth Murder
+7. Tabula Rasa
+8. Portrait of the Lies
+9. Destruction of the Demented World

 ## Отношения с другими группами